sleuth-io/code-video-generator/docs/src/index.md

  looking code-related animation videos easy.
 With a few comments in your target source files and a bit of Python, you can generate a code walk through video with animations, code formatting, automatic callouts, and even synchronized sound.
-Beyond just code, you can also animate diagrams such as sequence diagrams.
+Beyond just code, you can also animate diagrams such as sequence or architecture diagrams.

 ## Features